Barilla Logo

 Barilla Emblem

 Throughout the company’s development, it has used a variety of typefaces for wordmarks.
-Thanks to smooth and neat lines, the current version is in italics and looks modern.
+The current version is in italics and looks modern thanks to smooth, neat lines.
 It is closest to such fonts as Neuropa Medium and FF Signa Round Bold Italic.

 Barilla Symbol

-At almost all stages of the company’s development, the red and white color palette was the main one.
-In this way, the company indicated passion and purpose and the values it has for interacting with customers.
+The red and white color palette was the main one at almost all company development stages.
+In this way, the company indicated its passion, purpose, and values for interacting with customers.

 What is the meaning of the Barilla Logo?